ANALYSIS-Could the U.S. delay Obamacare's mandate for individuals, too?

 Administration officials insist that the bigger incentives for individuals to enroll are federal subsidies to buy insurance, and an expansion of the government's Medicaid program for the poor set to take place in just under half of the 50 U.S. states in 2014.

-Ron Pollack, executive director of Families USA, a nonprofit group that has long pushed for affordable healthcare for consumers, said Obama's administration would not take steps to weaken a provision that "is essential for some of the key and very popular reforms in the law."
-These include prohibiting insurers from denying coverage for pre-existing conditions, and charging higher premiums based on health status.

-Pollack and others believe that the insurance industry would also not accept a retreat from the individual mandate.
-Health insurance industry officials had no immediate comment on the move.

-But some analysts said the White House ultimately may have little choice, as political rhetoric heats up ahead of the 2014 midterm elections, which will determine the makeup of Congress in the final years of Obama's presidency.
+But some business lobbyists and analysts said the White House ultimately may have little choice, as political rhetoric heats up ahead of the 2014 midterm elections, which will determine the makeup of Congress in the final years of Obama's presidency.

-"Things are getting bad when you can't even successfully implement your own flawed ideas, and the question now is why should businesses and corporations get relief while individuals are forced to comply with the President's health care mandate?"
-Louisiana Governor Bobby Jindal, who chairs the Republican Governors Association, said in a statement.

-Republican House of Representatives Speaker John Boehner also called on the Obama administration to provide a similar reprieve to individuals.
+Republican House of Representatives Speaker John Boehner called on the Obama administration to provide a similar reprieve to individuals.
+Analysts say opposition to Obamacare will only increase as the 2014 election campaign gets under way this fall.

 "The administration doesn't want to say the word, 'mandate'.
 They want to say that people are going to be able to get affordable coverage," said Joe Antos of the conservative American Enterprise Institute.
 He believes the administration will try to steer clear of the issue in the hopes that healthcare reform's other incentives will win over voters.

 "If we get to the end of the enrollment period next March, and the general feeling is that it wasn't so bad and people didn't have to pay an arm and a leg, then politically they're O.K."
-(Additional reporting by Steve Holland in Washington and Sharon Begley in New York; Editing by Michele Gershberg and Richard Chang)
+(Additional reporting by Steve Holland; Editing by Michele Gershberg and Richard Chang)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan